Cuantos Kilates Es Un Gramo

 Introduction: Carats vs. Grams – A Tale of Two Weights

 The terms "carat" and "gram" both represent units of weight, but they are used in different contexts.
-The gram (g) is a unit of mass in the metric system, universally understood and used for measuring various substances.
+Still, the gram (g) is a unit of mass in the metric system, universally understood and used for measuring various substances.
 The carat (ct), on the other hand, is a unit of mass specifically used for gemstones and precious metals.
 This distinction is critical, as directly equating grams and carats without understanding the conversion factor can lead to significant errors in valuation and understanding.

 The Conversion: From Grams to Carats and Vice Versa